Zelenskyy says Ukrainian special military units in Kherson

 Ukrainian officials have not claimed the city was yet in Ukrainian hands.

-Zelenskyy said that Russian forces placed mines in the city and that after troops enter, they will be followed by sappers, rescue workers and energy personnel.
-Despite the daunting tasks ahead of them, “Medicine, communications, social services are returning. … Life is returning,” he said.
+Zelenskyy said Russian forces placed mines in the city and that after troops enter they will be followed by sappers, rescue workers and energy personnel.
+Despite the daunting tasks ahead, “Medicine, communications, social services are returning. … Life is returning,” he said.

 A Ukrainian regional official, Serhii Khlan, disputed the Russian Defense Ministry’s claim that the 30,000 retreating troops took all 5,000 pieces of equipment with them, saying “a lot” of hardware got left behind.